-As a social enterprise, we are committed to pioneering a model of community journalism that is independent, sustainable and scalable.
-Our staff are professionally trained journalists with a passion for bringing high quality journalism to the grassroots.
-Our income is derived mostly from reader donations, business listings, partner content and grant funding.
+As a social enterprise, we are committed to pioneering a model of local journalism that is community-led.
+Our staff are professionally trained journalists with a passion for bringing high quality journalism to the grassroots and giving a voice to those less heard.

-Tabitha Stapely has worked as a magazine editor at several top publishing houses, most recently at Hearst Magazines where she lead on digital content strategy for titles including Elle, Red, Esquire, Handbag and Harpers, and previously The Telegraph Saturday Magazine.
+Tabitha is the founder and director of Social Streets C.IC, the not-for-profit news and media organisation that publishes Roman Road LDN.
+She has worked as a magazine editor at several top publishing houses, most recently at Hearst Magazines where she lead on digital content strategy for titles including Elle, Red, Esquire, Handbag and Harpers, and previously The Telegraph Saturday Magazine.
 Stapely was CEO of Roman Road Trust from 2013 to 2018 and has extensive experience of local governance, neighbourhood forums and community capacity building.

 Frederick’s research has featured in The Independent, The Telegraph, and the New York Post, amongst others.
 After an award-winning year in copywriting Fred is now earning his NCTJ diploma in Multimedia Journalism.
 In 2017 he co-led a team of twelve on a volunteer placement in Nepal, working with community groups to strengthen local livelihoods.
 See all work by Fred O-Brien.

 Natasha Forrest is a recent English Literature graduate from Queen Mary University of London with a passion for reading.
 Forrest juggled studying with volunteering at the Amnesty Bookshop, and now lives on East London’s Brick Lane.
 She’s one of seven siblings, and drinks as many cups of tea in the day.
 See all work by Natasha Forrest.